Bill Hynes: Personal life

-He appeared in a season 14 episode of The Celebrity Apprentice in 2015.
+Hynes appeared in a season 14 episode of The Celebrity Apprentice in 2015.
 In June 2020, he launched the ThrillCast podcast alongside Meg Jones.
 ThrillCast has sponsored his stadium truck.

-In September 2022 he pled no contest to felony criminal trespass, felony theft by deception, two counts of felony forgery, misdemeanor stalking, and misdemeanor simple assault for incidents in 2018/2019 regarding a former female employee with whom he had an intimate relationship.
+In September 2022, Hynes pled no contest to felony criminal trespass, felony theft by deception, two counts of felony forgery, misdemeanor stalking, and misdemeanor simple assault for incidents in 2018/2019 regarding a former female employee with whom he had an intimate relationship.
 He was sentenced to house arrest, which he completed in time for the 2023 SST season.

 Motorsports career results

 Stadium Super Trucks

 (key) (Bold – Pole position.
 Italics – Fastest qualifier. * – Most laps led.)